Pranab-JD/LeXInt/C++/Readme.md

 # C++

-A C++ implementation of a bunch of exponential integrators where the $\varphi_l$ functions are approximated using the Leja interpoaltion scheme.
+A C++ implementation of a bunch of exponential integrators where the $\varphi_l$ functions are approximated using the Leja interpolation scheme.

+Embedded error estimates have been included for most integrators.
+These solver return both the higher- and lower-order solutions, the difference of which can be used for estimating the stepsize (dt) for the next time step.
+Some intergators do not possess an embedded error (see `Leja.hpp`).
+One may use Richardson extrapolation to compute the error estimate in these cases.

 ## Remarks:
 1. A sample definition of the RHS function can be found in *Test &rarr; Burgers.hpp*.
 Any user-defined problem can be described in a similar way.